gadolby/GopAga2.0-Genome/README_geneevo.md

 # Automating gene family evolution analyses

 **_This tutorial takes a list of homologous genes of interest, BLASTs to obtain these sequences from NCBI, combines the outputs, and aligns them with ClustalW._** _Here we use this protocol to get 10 Toll-Like Receptor genes from tetrapods with available genomes on NCBI (N=22).
-We divide the sequences into TLR gene subfamilies (known a priori), and use the auto-alignments to generate gene family trees_
+We divide the sequences into TLR gene subfamilies (known a priori), and automatically aligin the subfamily sequences into alignments  to use for phylogenetic reconstruction_

-### Step 1: Clone in GitHub repository at https://github.com/mmoral31/GopAga2.0-Genome.git
+### Step 1: Clone GitHub repo

 _The scripts will run straight out of the box (note—these were only tested on unix and linux platforms)_